grannygoestoheaven/teller/README.md

 - Converts subject + duration into an insightful short story
 - Syncs narration with background track
-- Uses OpenAI (text generation + tts) and VLC for media playing
+- Uses OpenAI (text generation + tts) and VLC for synchronized media playing

 ## How to run